History of Serbia: Prehistory

 The Paleo-Balkan tribes formed in the 2nd and 1st millennia BC.
 The northernmost Ancient Macedonian city was in south Serbia (Kale-Krševica).
 The Celtic Scordisci tribe conquered most of Serbia in 279 BC, building many forts throughout the region.
 The Roman Empire conquered the region in the span of 2nd century BC – 1st century AD.
-The Romans continued the expansion of Singidunum (modern capital Belgrade), Sirmium (Sremska Mitrovica) and Naissus (Niš), among other centres, and a few notable remnants of monuments survive, such as Via Militaris, Trajan's Bridge, Diana, Felix Romuliana (UNESCO), etc. Northern parts were included in Moesia Superior, Dacia Remesiana and Dacia Mediterranea.
+The Romans continued the expansion of Singidunum (modern capital Belgrade), Sirmium (Sremska Mitrovica) and Naissus (Niš), among other centres, and a few remnants of monuments survive, such as Via Militaris, Trajan's Bridge, Diana Fortress, Felix Romuliana (UNESCO), etc. Northern parts were included in Moesia Superior, Dacia Remesiana and Dacia Mediterranea.

 The Neolithic Starčevo and Vinča cultures existed in or near Belgrade and dominated the Balkans (as well as parts of Central Europe and Asia Minor) about 8,500 years ago.
 Some scholars believe that the prehistoric Vinča signs represent one of the earliest known forms of writing systems (dating to 6000–4000 BC).

 Serbia's strategic location between two continents has subjected it to invasions by many foreign armies.
 The Thracians dominated Serbia before the Illyrian migration in the southwest.
 Greeks colonized the south in the 4th century BC, the northernmost point of the empire of Alexander the Great being the town of Kale.

 Roman era

-The Romans conquered parts of Illirya in the 2nd century BC, in 167 BC when conquering the West, establishing the province of Illyricum and the rest of Central Serbia in 75 BC, establishing the province of Moesia.
+The Romans conquered parts of modern-day Serbia in the 2nd century BC, in 167 BC when conquering the West, establishing the province of Illyricum and the rest of Central Serbia in 75 BC, establishing the province of Moesia.
 Srem was conquered by 9 BC and Bačka and Banat in 106 AD after the Trajan's Dacian Wars.